nyu-oop-fall16/hw1/README.md

 In order to get full credit you must do several things.

-* Send an email to me with your Github account.
-* Clone a Github repository for hw1.
+* Clone this Github repository.
 * A log of your first sbt console session.
-* Some commits to your new Github repository.
+* Some commits to your Github repository.

 Detailed instructions on how to do these things are below.